sidkundu/Pastbook-Assignment/README.md

 -  **terraform plan** : This will show the plan which terraform is going to execute.It will pick up some default variable declared in main.tf file you can override them at runtime as well.

-5. **terraform apply** : Enter yes.it takes around 15-18 mins for finish:
+-  **terraform apply** : Enter yes.
+It takes around 15-18 mins for finish:

 >  Entire infrastructure in AWS to setup EKS
 >  Cluster endpoint